ShreyBiswas/GreyLiteratureClassifier/README.md

 *Level-0.5 ---> Level-1 models*  \
 *Level-0.5 ---> Level-2 models*

+Move the current working directory to `src/scripts`.  \
+We use `train.py` for training.

 There are two models implemented:
  - Logistic Regression, using CuML and NVIDIA Rapids.
  - Embeddings, using FastFit.